collinsezedike/django-e-commerce-api/README.md

 Yet to start anything until login systems have been set up.

 ### 2/ Core
-Working on the login endpoints
+Still working on the login endpoints
+Decided to go with the rest_framework authtoken because of "Authorization: Token: token" Need to add validators for the user
+Working on the logout endpoint

 ### 3/ Customers
 Complete, for now.